Mehetab1234/Skyport-installer/README.md

 # Skyport-installer
-its is a official skyport-installer. its just install skyport panel and node.js maked by craftingcrazegamimg
+its is a unofficial skyport-installer. its just install skyport panel and node.js maked by craftingcrazegamimg
 [click here to join our discord](https://discord.gg/uPqRTMmGr5) its fully like [pterodactyl-installer](https://github.com/pterodactyl-installer/pterodactyl-installer)